-Each tent has an en-suite bathroom with flush toilet and running water, and 24-hour solar lighting.
-The water for the bucket showers needs to be requested, and hot water will be brought to the tents.
-This water is enough for a 3-4 minute shower.
-Bathrobes, hand soap, and soft white towels are provided, as well as insect repellant.
-In one corner of the bathroom is a gold frames mirrors and matching gold sink.
+Each tent has an en-suite bathroom with a flush toilet, running water for the basin and 24-hour solar lighting.
+Hot water for the bucket showers will be provided on request.
+Hand soap, and soft white towels are provided, as well as insect repellant.

-Outside the main areas, a few chairs look towards the campfire, where guests relax with a drink before dinner and regale the day’s adventures.
+Outside the main areas, a few chairs look towards a campfire, where guests can relax with a drink before dinner and recount the adventures of their day.

-You'll most likely visit Lemala Ewanjan with your own private driver-guide as part of a longer trip, but it is also possible to fly in and use the camps own vehicles and guides.
+You'll most likely visit Lemala Ewanjan with your own private driver-guide, as part of a longer trip, but it is also possible to fly into Seronera airstrip and use the camp's own vehicles and guides.

-Our viewThe central Serengeti enjoys good game throughout the year, and so Lemala Ewanjan offers another luxurious and stylish tented option in this area for those on a slightly higher budget.
+This part of the central Serengeti boasts good opportunities for viewing game throughout the year.
+Lemala Ewanjan offers a stylish tented option in this area for those on a slightly higher budget.

-Ideal length of stay: Stay here for 3 - 4 nights to explore the surrounding area.
+- Stay here for three to four nights to explore the surrounding area.

 Food & drink